SubhajL/swoc-social-listening-full-stack/TASKS.md

 1. **Provinces** (77 records)
    - ✅ All provinces have unique IDs
    - ✅ All have Thai and English names
-   - ✅ All have valid coordinates
+   - ✅ All have valid coordinates (latitude/longitude)
+   - ✅ All have numeric coordinates (latitude_n/longitude_n)
    - ✅ Matches expected count

 2. **Amphures** (928 records)
    - ✅ All amphures have unique IDs
    - ✅ All have Thai and English names
+   - ✅ All have valid coordinates (latitude/longitude)
+   - ✅ All have numeric coordinates (latitude_n/longitude_n)
    - ❌ Coordinate accuracy needs improvement
    - ✅ Proper province relationships